 One year after the project end (end date), the Managing Authority will send to the lead partner a request to report on result indicators.
 It is mandatory to answer the request.
-Thus, it is important to remember to keep on monitoring and recording result indicators progress by using the output and result indicator template designed for the Programme Objectives 1, 2, 6 and 7.
+Thus, it is important to remember to keep on monitoring and recording result indicators progress by using the output and result indicator template designed for the Programme Objectives 1, 2 and 7.
 Result indicator achievement for Programme Objectives 3-5 will be asked through a separate questionnaire.
+Programme Objective 6 projects do not need to report the achievement one year after the project end date.

-As part of the result indicator achievement reporting request, the Managing Authority will send a survey on the durability of achievements as well as follow-up activities after the project has ended.
+In addition to the result indicator reporting, The Managing Authority will send a survey on the durability of achievements as well as follow-up activities after the project has ended.